-300 5 Discussion
+5. Discussion

-$Wu \ et \ al.$ [2012] investigated the WBCs dynamic changes based on two century-long reanalyses data sets, the 20CRv2 and the Simple Ocean Data Assimilation (SODA) [Giese and Ray, 2011].
+Wu et al. [2012] found an enhanced warming over the WBCs.
+They investigated the mechanism based on two century-long reanalyses data sets, the 20CRv2 and the Simple Ocean Data Assimilation (SODA) [Giese and Ray, 2011].
 However, the detection of the WBCs dynamics changes is challenging due to limited observations and the uncertainties in the data sets [Wu et al., 2012; Stocker et al., 2013].
 To further explore this, we use more independent data sets and more metrics to identify and explain the dynamic changes of WBCs.
-The common features among these broad ranges of data resources indicate that the WBCs (except the Gulf Stream) are strengthening and shifting towards the poles in a warming climate.
+The common features among these broad ranges of data resources indicate that the WBCs (except the Gulf Stream) are strengthening and shifting toward the poles in a warming climate.